 Keep the reimbursement process in mind.
 Look for a company that has a simple claims process.
 Some companies allow you to take a photo of your itemized bill and upload that for reimbursement.
 Dealing with pet issues is stressful enough — you don’t want a claims process that adds to that stress.

 Your financial situation is also a factor.
 If you have money saved for vet costs, you may want a higher deductible plan to keep your monthly premium down.
 If you don’t have money saved, you may want to buy a plan with a lower deductible so you don’t have to worry about high out-of-pocket costs.
-The best plan is one that fits into your budget and provides the coverage you need.
+The best plan is 1 that fits into your budget and provides the coverage you need.